Source : Gadget Tsuushin

 But after that, the popularity has decreased and the price became 60 cents in 1998 with a bigger sticker.

-You couldn’t see no more children that was once rushed into the store for collecting Bikkuriman.
+You couldn’t see no more children that were once rushed into the store for collecting Bikkuriman.

 But it has been becoming popular again with its new release and collaboration with famous anime or character in 2013.